Hot Off the Press

 About This Project

 The project will rehabilitate approximately 22,800 feet of 66-inch and 69-inch diameter pipe.
 Construction crews will conduct most of the work underground, inside the pipe.
-They will access the pipe by excavating, establishing, and entering the pipeline through 17 access sites, or portals.
-Most construction activities will occur at these access portals, which will be spaced approximately 525 to 2,500 feet apart.
+They will access the pipe by excavating, establishing, and entering the pipeline through access sites, or portals.
+Portals 4, 6, 7, 9, and 11 have been repurposed to serve primarily as pipeline access and staging areas for construction equipment and materials.
+Most construction activities will occur at the remaining portals, which will be spaced approximately 525 to 2,500 feet apart.
 Existing pipeline access structures will also be rehabilitated as part of the project.
 The portals will be 25-foot-by-60-foot excavated areas.

 Much of the construction work associated with the project will be located within public street rights-of-way, where the existing pipeline is located.
 Lane closures will occur in roadways along portions of the alignment during construction.
 Work at a limited number of locations may be conducted during nighttime hours to minimize impacts to the community.
 Where portals are located in the vicinity of residences, large wooden sound walls will be temporarily placed to ease noise impacts to residents.